 Proposed safeguards would include automatic shut-off systems that would turn the car off when it has been left running for a specific amount of time.
 Automakers could also implement alarms either inside or outside of the vehicle to alert drivers if the engine is still running.

-The experienced defective product attorneys at Gordon & Doner want to help if you or someone you love has experienced these dangerous circumstances or suffered an injury due to a keyless ignition system.
-You could be entitled to compensation for any damages you may have suffered.
+The experienced defective product attorneys at Gordon & Partners want to help if you or someone you love has experienced these dangerous circumstances or suffered an injury due to a keyless ignition system.
+A personal injury lawyer from our firm can help to determine if you may be eligible to compensation for any damages you may have suffered.